hunghvu/dynamic-wallpaper/README.md

 ## Note
 - This program has been tested only on Window 10.
 - This program is my out-of-class personal project, feel free to take a look over the code.
 I hope it can be helpful for you!
 - The project and executable files uses/packages [JNA](https://github.com/java-native-access/jna) open library.
-I don't own nor be a contributor to it.
-All right reserved to their respective owners/contributors/creators.
+I don't own nor be a contributor to the library.
+All rights reserved to their respective owners/contributors/creators.

 ## What I have struggle and learned about via this project
 Major.
 These are new to me, so it's really nice to learn about them.